system76/docs/_articles/graphics-switch-ubuntu.md

 gnome-shell-extension-prefs
 ```

-Now enable the extension with the toggle to the right.
+Now enable the System76 Power extension with the toggle to the right.

 ### Switch graphics